spollard/josh-works.github.io/_posts/2017-10-27-intro_elixir.md

 The recommended tutorials + some clicking around was all I needed.
 Brew handled most of it, and [elixir-lang's installation guide](https://elixir-lang.org/install.html) pairs well with [the same for phoenix](https://hexdocs.pm/phoenix/installation.html)

 I just `cd`'ed into `workspace/elixir` (where my otherwise homeless bits of code lives) and test-drove Phoenix's equivalent of `rails new`.
 I'm taking a quick detour through [this guide](https://hexdocs.pm/phoenix/up_and_running.html) at the moment.

+_OK, it was more than a quick detour.
+The rest of this post is me familiarizing myself with the above guide.
+Read [Elixir/Phoenix part deux]({{ site.baseurl }}{% link _posts/2017-10-28-elixir-phoenix-part-deux.md %}) for more_

 <!--more-->